-The maps provide modelled estimates of the distribution of emissions at a 1 km2 resolution and are aggregated to UNECE Sectors using the SNAP reporting format as shown in Table 1.1 below.
+The maps provide modelled estimates of the distribution of emissions at a 1x1 km resolution and are aggregated to UNECE sectors using the Selected Nomenclature for reporting of Air Pollutants (SNAP) sectors reporting format as shown in Table 1.1 below.
 Data for large point sources are reported separately.